 You'll love the tons of fresh flavor that this fresh salsa brings to your mouth.
 It's sweet, juicy, spicy, smoky, tangy.

-Leaving any leftovers will be unthinkable after the first bite.
+Leaving any leftovers from this perfect appetizer will be unthinkable after the first bite.

 If you try this recipe, I want to know about it!
 I always appreciate your feedback.
 Leave a star rating in the recipe card right below and/or a review in the comment section further down the page.
 You can also follow me on Pinterest, Facebook, or Instagram.
 Sign up for my email list, too!